webERP Tutorials

 The vendor invoice has now been created.

-Issue Vendor Payment
+Issue Supplier Payment

 The vendor can be paid as soon after a purchase order has been printed, a goods receipt notice has been created, and a vendor invoice been created.
 However vendors will typically be paid based on operational procedures and vendor payment terms.
 One way to start the vendor payment process is to select the vendor again.

-Main > Vendors > Select Newark
+[Main Menu > Vendors > Select Newark]

 Use the Enter a Payment to, or Receipt from the Vendor command to access the Bank Account Payment Entry screen.